+There is a degree of uncertainty that is baked into any machine-learning-based prediction.
+It is, after all, a best guess about future conditions based on historical data.
 Data scientists try to minimize the errors associated with these predictions – to make sure that they can make the best possible business decisions based on these predictions.

 The problem is that data scientists often do not know how far away these predictions are from the minimum total error because traditional predictive models cannot properly handle constraints and typically rely on heuristics.
 By using these heuristics, data scientists don’t know how close they are to the minimum total error.

 By taking the original problem and feeding it into a mathematical optimization solver, data scientists can determine exactly how close they are to an optimal solution.
-For example, if the total error derived from an heuristics approach might be 60% away from the minimum total error, that means the heuristic is a not an effective predictive approach.
+For example, if the total error derived from a heuristics approach might be 60% away from the minimum total error, that means the heuristic is not an effective predictive approach.

 By using mathematical optimization to determine this optimality gap, data scientists can bound and minimize the error of their predictions.
 This enables them to ensure that their predictions are accurate.